 GMR Energy (Mauritius) Limited, a company registered in Mauritius is regarded as the immediate parent.
-GMR Power and Urban Infra Limited, a company incorporated in India is regarded as the ultimate parent.
+GMR Power and Urban Infra Limited(previously known as GMR Infrastructure Limited), a company incorporated in India is regarded as the ultimate parent.

-14. IMPACT OF COVID-19
+14. COVID-19